top of page

 If your award amount is $50,000 or under, you will get a full payment at the start of the project.

 If your award amount is over $50,000, payment will be made in two disbursements.
 You will receive the first half at the start of your project.
-You will be required to meet with LHC staff prior to requesting the second payment to ensure adequate progress is being made.
+You will be required to meet with LHC staff prior to requesting your second payment to ensure adequate progress is being made.

 Historic Preservation